 How Can I Show My Child How Much I Love Them?

 Even if you are not physically present 24/7 in your child’s life, that doesn’t mean that you won’t be able to show your child just how much you’re thinking of them.
 Here are some ways to ensure your child feels your love long after they’ve been placed with their adoptive family:

 - Talk with the adoptive parents – As you get to know prospective adoptive parents, ask them how they plan to talk with your child about adoption.
 Will they tell your child that you chose adoption out of love?
 Let them know that it’s important to you that they assure your child that you love and care about them very much.

-- Stay involved in the child’s life – You will have the opportunity to choose how much contact you’d like to share with the adoptive family post-placement.
+- Stay involved in the child’s life – You will have the opportunity to choose how much contact you’d like to share with the adoptive family after the adoption.
 In an open or semi-open adoption, you will have the opportunity to maintain a relationship with your child and his or her adoptive family.
-You may exchange pictures and letters, phone calls and emails, or even visit each other.
+You may exchange pictures and letters, phone calls and emails or even visit each other.
 Staying in touch with your child’s family can give you the opportunity to tell him or her in your own words how much you love them.

 - Film a video or record your voice – Consider recording yourself reading a book or giving a special message for the adoptive parents to play for your child.
 Audio or video files allow your child to see and hear the sincerity in your voice as you tell them how much you care about them.

 - Give a special gift – When a baby is born, many birth parents give them a special gift that they can cherish forever.
 A keepsake book full of heartfelt messages and photos, a special stuffed animal or blanket, a book with a special message or a piece of jewelry can all serve as symbols of your love.
 A gift you give your child at birth can serve as a constant reminder of the loving and selfless decision you made.